To Japanese Page

 Ceremony 3

-(A Buddha image is in front of the alter, and people put gold leaf over it.)
+A Buddha image is in front of the altar, and people put gold leaf over

 Ceremony 4

-(Another angle of the front of the alter.
-People light candles and pray.)
+Another angle of the front of the altar.
+People light candles and pray.

 Ceremony 4